-Texas mass shooting victims meet with governor on prevention, security
+'It is happening everywhere' Texas mass shooting victims tell governor

-AUSTIN, Texas (Reuters) - Victims and survivors of mass shootings in Texas took part in a final round of talks on Thursday with Republican Governor Greg Abbott, who is seeking ways to stop gun massacres after a shooter killed 10 people in a Houston-area high school.
+AUSTIN, Texas (Reuters) - Victims and survivors of mass shootings in Texas choked back tears, recounted the bloodshed that unfolded before their eyes and pleaded with Governor Greg Abbott on Thursday to improve safety so that another massacre does not take place.

+Abbott, a Republican, promised that action was coming as he finished his third session on school safety in talks that came less than a week after a 17-year-old student armed with a pistol and shotgun fatally shot 10 people at a Houston-area high school on May 18.

-The talks are the third and last in a series this week.
-They came days after a teenage student gunned down eight fellow classmates and two teachers at Santa Fe High School, the latest in a series of U.S. mass school shootings that stoked a simmering national debate about preventing the carnage on campuses.
+“May 18th came around and it finally happened to our school and we weren’t surprised,” said Grace Johnson, a senior at Santa Fe High School, the latest campus in a string of deadly U.S. mass shootings that stoked a debate about the best ways to stop the carnage.

-“After our school shooting, it was hard to talk about it,” said Morgan Molsbee, a student at Alpine High School in West Texas, where in late 2016 a 14-year-old girl shot and wounded a fellow student and then died of a self-inflicted gunshot wound.

-“At first going to school after (that) was scary.
-You have to move on from it and the teachers will help you,” said Molsbee ahead of the meeting that she was attending with her mother, Jackie Molsbee who is a teacher in Alpine.

-Jackie Molsbee said she planned to ask for better mental health screening on campus and more money for school security.

-“If we are told we have to upgrade security, all schools in Texas need help, not just our school,” she said.
+“Why Santa Fe and we said why not.
+It is happening everywhere,” she said, adding she sat next to the suspected gunman in a class and asked the governor for more security officers on campus and for trained teachers to be armed.

+Abbott said after holding discussions with victims, security experts, school administrators and advocates for and against gun control that he would distill the ideas presented to him and put a plan into action.

+“We are going to do more than talk.
+We are going to act,” Abbott said.

+He has mentioned the state will consider changes that include improving mental health screenings, bolstering gun storage regulations, and implementing so-called red flag warning laws intended to keep guns out of the hands of people deemed by a judge to be a danger to themselves or others.
+[L2N1SU1EQ]

-With the Texas legislature out of session until January, it is nearly impossible for the state to implement or fund any major policy changes that come out of the talks.
+But with the Texas legislature out of session until January, it is nearly impossible for the state to implement or fund any major policy changes that come out of the talks.

 Texas Democrats have described the sessions as theatrics that will skirt major issues such as substantive gun control.